jjvanzon/Circular-Language-Spec/broader-view/expression/alternative-media.md

 If X Then A
 ```

-If X is true then A will be executed.
+If X is true then A might be executed.

 ```vb
 Select X